jitterbit/dropbox-connector/README.md

     2018-02-27 01:37:35,145  INFO com.jitterbit.integration.server.api.ws.connectorframework.ConnectorClassLoader:161 - Register Activity Factory with id: 10013 name: syncUpFile factory: org.jitterbit.connector.dropbox.activities.GetFileActivity$GetFileActivityFactory
     27-Feb-2018 01:37:35.163 INFO [localhost-startStop-1] org.jitterbit.connector.sdk.BaseJitterbitConnector.onInit onInit() connector name: DropBox

-If you see messages similar to the above in the logs, it means that the Dropbox Connector has been successfully started.
-You can now log in to the Harmony Portal, open Cloud Studio, and begin using the connector in new projects.
+If you see messages similar to the above in the logs, it means that the Dropbox connector has been successfully started.
+You can now log in to the Harmony Portal, open Cloud Studio, and begin using the connector in projects.

-Once you create a new project within the organization that the Private Agent is associated with, you should see the Dropbox Connector in the palette.
+Once you open a project within the organization that the Private Agent is associated with, you should see the Dropbox connector in the palette.
 You can then configure the connector as any other connector in Cloud Studio.

 ### Useful Commands